Louis Theroux: Forbidden America (2022)

 Forbidden America is a three-part series focusing on social media use in the United States among several groups, including the alt-right, rappers and pornographic film actors.
-On the Extreme and Online, Louis meets the latest incarnation of the American far right: a political movement born out of the internet and increasingly making its presence felt on the political stage.
-Theroux interviews Nick Fuentes and Baked Alaska.
+On the Extreme and Online, Theroux met the latest incarnation of the American far right: a political movement born out of the internet and increasingly making its presence felt on the political stage.
+Theroux interviewed Nick Fuentes and Baked Alaska.

 Interviews

 In 2022, the BBC announced a series of interviews conducted by Theroux under the title Louis Theroux Interviews, in which he meets and talks to celebrities from stage, screen and music about their successful careers and their personal lives.
-The first series started airing weekly on BBC Two on 25 October 2022 and features interviews from rapper Stormzy, actress Dame Judi Dench, musician YUNGBLUD, adventurer Bear Grylls, comedian Katherine Ryan and singer Rita Ora.
-The second series of Louis Theroux Interviews started airing on 7 November 2023 and includes interviews from boxer Anthony Joshua, musician Pete Doherty, actress Joan Collins, singer Raye, activist Chelsea Manning and actor Ashley Walters.
+The first series started airing weekly on BBC Two on 25 October 2022 and featured interviews from rapper Stormzy, actress Dame Judi Dench, musician YUNGBLUD, adventurer Bear Grylls, comedian Katherine Ryan and singer Rita Ora.
+The second series of Louis Theroux Interviews started airing on 7 November 2023 and included interviews from boxer Anthony Joshua, musician Pete Doherty, actress Joan Collins, singer Raye, activist Chelsea Manning and actor Ashley Walters.

 The Settlers (2025)

-Theroux spends time with the growing community of Israeli religious-nationalist settlers.
-Their settlements are illegal under international law, and they have been protected by the army, the police and the Israeli government.

-Since the start of the Gaza war there has been an acceleration in the establishment of settlements.
-The documentary explores the lives of both prominent settlers and Palestinian activists against a rise in violence against local Palestinian communities and the October 2023 attack by Hamas.
+Theroux spent time with the growing community of Israeli religious-nationalist settlers.
+Their settlements are illegal under international law, but they have been protected by the army, police, and government of Israel.
+Since the start of the Gaza war, there has been an acceleration in the establishment of settlements.
+The documentary explored the lives of both prominent settlers and Palestinian activists.

+Louis Theroux: Inside the Manosphere (2026)

+Directed by Adrian Choa and presented by Louis Theroux, Inside the Manosphere is a 2026 feature-length documentary.
+Released globally on Netflix on 11 March 2026, the project marked Theroux's debut as a presenter for the streaming platform, following a decades-long career primarily associated with the BBC.
+The documentary explored the "manosphere", an online ecosystem of content creators advocating for hyper-masculinity, "red-pill" philosophy and often controversial views on gender roles.

+Producer

+In 2024, his production company Mindhouse produced a documentary on Netflix about a prolific cyber stalker titled Can I Tell You a Secret?

 Books

 Theroux published his first book, The Call of the Weird: Travels in American Subcultures, in Britain in 2005.
-In it, he recounts his return to the United States to learn about the lives of some of the people he had featured in his television programmes.
+In it, he recounted his return to the United States to learn about the lives of some of the people he had featured in his television programmes.

 Theroux released a memoir, Gotta Get Theroux This, in September 2019.
 He released his third book, Theroux the Keyhole, a diary recorded during the UK COVID-19 lockdowns, in November 2021.

 Podcasts

-In April 2020, during a COVID-19 lockdown, Theroux started the BBC Radio 4 podcast Grounded with Louis Theroux from his home, in which he interviews well-known people he finds particularly fascinating and to whom he would not necessarily have had a chance to speak before the COVID-19 pandemic.
+In April 2020, during a COVID-19 lockdown, Theroux started the BBC Radio 4 podcast Grounded with Louis Theroux from his home, in which he interviewed well-known people he finds particularly fascinating and to whom he would not necessarily have had a chance to speak before the COVID-19 pandemic.

 Beginning on 6 June 2023, he started hosting The Louis Theroux Podcast as part of an exclusive deal with Spotify.